Danielfordd/consider_the_drink/readme.md

     return JsonResponse({'favorited': True})
 ```

-When cocktail cards are rendered they each send a fetch call to the Django API function is_favorite that checks if there is an entry in favcocktails.
+When cocktail cards are rendered they check to if there is an entry with the cocktail and user in FavCocktails table.

 ## User Cocktail Notes
 ***